 ECON 236.
-Unemployment and Poverty.
+Gender, Race and Poverty.
 1 Credit.

-A study of the causes of unemployment and poverty in the United States and policies to generate full employment and eliminate poverty.
+A study of concentrated poverty and unemployment in the United States and policies to generate full employment and eliminate poverty.
 Prerequisite: ECON 103 and/or permission of the instructor.
 Crosslisted as WMST 236.